The Engineering Approach to Dating

 Before I go into the specifics, I want to dispel some common dating advice that I believe is flawed.

 • Just be yourself / There is somebody for everyone — It might work if you’re naturally interesting, confident, pleasant, or good-looking.
 However, that’s not most people today.
-Many are needy, unconfident, or not well-groomed.
+Many are boring, unconfident, or not well-groomed.
 Sure, you might eventually find someone who likes you for the way you are, but if you’re not already desirable, it will end up taking a lot more effort to find that person (i.e., your dating pool will be a lot smaller).
 Just like when you sell a product, if the quality is crap or if it’s not from a popular or reputable brand, it’ll be a lot harder to get people to buy it — you need to grow the brand first or build a better product.
 Therefore, improving yourself, or being the best version of yourself, will significantly increase the size of your dating pool.

 • Stop looking, and the right person will come along — Again, this only works if you’re already quite attractive or have a large social circle.
 Dating, for most people, takes a conscious and continuous effort.
 You need to continuously improve yourself and put yourself out there.
-You need to be proactively reaching out and not waiting for someone to fall into your lap — If you want something, you try to get it.
+You need to be proactively reaching out and not waiting for someone to fall into your lap — If you want something, go get it.
 Good things don’t fall into your lap.
 Just like when you sell something new, you have to make an effort to advertise your product, build a good reputation, and reach out to potential customers.
 Many people nowadays just sit at home, stay in their bubbles, and don’t talk to anyone new and wonder why they are getting nowhere in dating.

 • Just be confident / Fake it until you make it — As I will discuss in detail later, true confidence is not easy to fake and most people can tell the difference between fake confidence or arrogance vs. genuine confidence.
-It is hard to be truly confident if you have nothing to show for it — you’re just an empty shell.
+It is hard to be truly confident if you have nothing to show for it you’re just an empty shell.
 You need to work on the various aspects of yourself, which I’ll elaborate on below, so you can become truly confident about your accomplishments and your improved self.
-Also, even though you can fake being someone else for short periods, eventually, your true self will be revealed.
+Also, even though you can fake being someone else for short periods, your true self will eventually be revealed.
 You can’t fake it for long, and you might end up attracting the wrong people (who are attracted to your fake self rather than your real self).
-Gotta stay true to yourself.
+Stay true to yourself.

 • Just be nice — Being nice to someone and doing nice things for them doesn’t automatically make them like you, especially in a romantic way.
 Being nice is just the baseline — You need to have substance.
 You need to be direct about your intentions.
 Otherwise, you’re just another friendly person in a sea of people.
 Also, you see all these people putting in tons of effort to chase/impress someone or to get their attention.
 Nobody is worth all your time and effort!
 Put that effort into improving yourself first.

-• Use pick-up lines/tactics — I believe those only work if your primary goal is to get easy sex or hookups.
-Criticize me all you want, but I don’t consider that dating.
+• Use pick-up lines or PUA tactics — I believe those only work if your primary goal is to get easy sex or hookups.
+Criticize me all you want, but I don’t consider that real dating.
 Most pick-up advice is shallow, forced, unnatural, ingenuine, and has no real substance.
 It only appeals to very niche groups, and from my understanding of psychology, most of these tactics mainly appeal to mentally unhealthy people (people with trauma / unhealthy attachment styles).
 As I will elaborate later, you need to be genuine.
 Mentally healthy and mature adults don’t play these games.
 Use pickup advice at your own risk.

 Now let’s get into some specifics, by starting with the pillars of attraction.